 I never felt that motherhood instinct till I got to know my kids.
 You can probably only love what you know.High School Teacher, Department of Education, Tasmania.
 Australia;

 Mum of Two

-Books, blogs, influencers, even mothers I knew personally, all seemed to have these motherly instincts from early on or later in their pregnancy that they can’t stop talking about, and I felt like the only one who somehow missed the memo.
+Books, blogs, influencers, even mothers I knew personally, all seemed to have these maternal instincts from early on or later in their pregnancy that they can’t stop talking about, and I felt like the only one who somehow missed the memo.
 I questioned myself, my sanity, my desire to be a mother, even went as far as to doubt whether I was “mum material” after all.
 How could my personality be so at odds with my predicament at one of the most important junctures of my life?

 I let myself slip into a dark corner for a while, limited my interactions with people and spoke to my midwife who recommended an appointment with a mental health social worker.

 I didn’t feel anything with my first (while I was pregnant).
 Even after the birth, I didn’t want to hold him for too long (I was exhausted).
 For some, it just takes a bit of time.
 It’s normal.